Simple supercuspidal L-packets of split special orthogonal groups over dyadic fields: Introduction

-The second step is crucial; we prove that $\phi$ is of the form $\phi_{0}\oplus\phi_{1}$, where $\phi_{0}$ has Swan conductor one and $\phi_{1}$ is a tamely ramified quadratic character.
-For this, we utilize the information of two different kinds of $\gamma$-factors attached to $\phi$; (1) the (standard) $\gamma$-factor $\gamma(s,\pi^{\SO_{N}}\times\chi,\psi)$ twisted by a tamely ramified character $\chi$ of $F^{\times}$, and (2) the special value the adjoint $\gamma$-factor $\gamma(0,\Ad,\pi^{\SO_{N}},\psi_{0})$. \begin{enumerate} \item In \cite{AK21}, the $\gamma$-factor twisted by $\chi$ is completely determined for any tamely ramified quadratic character $\chi$ of $F^{\times}$.
-From this result, we immediately see that the Swan conductor of $\phi$ is given by $1$ and that exactly one of $\phi_{0},\ldots,\phi_{r}$ is a tamely ramified quadratic character. \item In general, it is conjectured by Hiraga--Ichino--Ikeda (\cite{HII08}) that the formal degree of a discrete series representation of a $p$-adic reductive group is related to the special value (at $0$) of the adjoint $\gamma$-factor of the $L$-parameter corresponding to the representation under the local Langlands correspondence.
-Recently, it was announced by Beuzart-Plessis (\cite{BP21-OWR}) that this conjecture is proved for even special orthogonal groups.
-By specializing the Hiraga--Ichino--Ikeda conjecture to the case of simple supercuspidal representations, we can compute the special value of the adjoint $\gamma$-factor of $\phi$. \end{enumerate} The argument of this step is as follows.
+The second step is crucial; we prove that $\phi$ is of the form $\phi_{0}\oplus\phi_{1}$, where $\phi_{0}$ has Swan exponent one and $\phi_{1}$ is a tamely ramified quadratic character.
+For this, we utilize the information of two different kinds of $\gamma$-factors attached to $\phi$; (1) the (standard) $\gamma$-factor $\gamma(s,\pi^{\SO_{N}}\times\chi,\psi)$ twisted by a tamely ramified character $\chi$ of $F^{\times}$, and (2) the special value of the adjoint $\gamma$-factor $\gamma(0,\Ad,\pi^{\SO_{N}},\psi_{0})$ where $\psi_{0}$ is an unramified character. \begin{enumerate} \item In \cite{AK21}, the $\gamma$-factor twisted by $\chi$ is completely determined for any tamely ramified quadratic character $\chi$ of $F^{\times}$.
+From this result, we immediately see that the Swan exponent of $\phi$ is given by $1$ and that exactly one of $\phi_{0},\ldots,\phi_{r}$ is a tamely ramified quadratic character. \item In general, it is conjectured by Hiraga--Ichino--Ikeda (\cite{HII08}) that the formal degree of a discrete series representation of a $p$-adic reductive group is related to the special value (at $0$) of the adjoint $\gamma$-factor of the $L$-parameter corresponding to the representation under the local Langlands correspondence.
+Recently, it was announced by Beuzart-Plessis (\cite{BP21-OWR}) that this conjecture is proved for even special orthogonal groups; our results are conditional on \textit{ibid.} By specializing the Hiraga--Ichino--Ikeda conjecture to the case of simple supercuspidal representations, we can compute the special value of the adjoint $\gamma$-factor of $\phi$. \end{enumerate} The argument of this step is as follows.
 By (2), we know that the special value of the adjoint $\gamma$-factor of $\phi$, which is nothing but the exterior square $\gamma$-factor of $\phi$ in the current situation, is given by a rational power of $2$.
-By (1), any irreducible constituent $\phi_{i}$ has Swan conductor $0$ and dimension greater than $1$ if it is neither the unique irreducible constituent of $\phi$ with Swan conductor $1$ nor the unique tamely ramified quadratic character contained in $\phi$.
+By (1), any irreducible constituent $\phi_{i}$ has Swan exponent $0$ and dimension greater than $1$ if it is neither the unique irreducible constituent of $\phi$ with Swan exponent $1$ nor the unique tamely ramified quadratic character contained in $\phi$.
 However, if such a constituent $\phi_{i}$ existed, then it would contribute to the special value of the exterior square $\gamma$-factor of $\phi$ by an odd prime factor, which is not allowed.
 Thus $\phi$ must be of the form $\phi_{0}\oplus\phi_{1}$ with $\phi_{0}$ and $\phi_{1}$ as above.